 Alternatively, head to Canmore to save money.
 The two main supermarkets are Safeway and Save-On-Food in Canmore and are slightly cheaper than grocery stores in Banff.

 There are really only two options for getting around Banff National Park.
 A rental car and public transport.
 Most people choose a rental car as public transport is limited.

-ROAM transport is surprisingly efficient for a little mountain town.
-The ROAM bus will take you to some of the hot spots like Lake Louise and Moraine Lake and also shuttle you between Banff and Canmore, which is a great way to save money in Banff when you don’t have a car.
+ROAM transport is surprisingly efficient for a little mountain town and can be critical if you want to visit Banff on a budget.
+The ROAM bus will take you to some of the hot spots like Lake Louise and Johnston Canyon and also shuttle you between Banff and Canmore, which is a great way to save money in Banff when you don’t have a car.
 If you don’t plan on exploring all over Banff and plan on spending most of your time in Downtown Banff, avoiding a rental car and relying on the ROAM bus is a great option.